 In the bright sun, your eyes will hurt, and you’ll be non-stop squinting if you don’t have a pair of sunglasses.
 Pack a pair of polarized sunglasses and you’ll be good to go!

 Yes, Mexico has vendors on the beach selling knock-off sunglasses, but they are not UV-protected so buyers beware.

 Another great way to shade your face from the sun is with a hat.
 It will help keep you protected and give your face some shade.

-Whether you’re headed to the beach or the pool, a bag is necessary.
-It will store your phone, sunscreen, sunglasses, hat, towel, and more while you’re off galavanting in the water.
+Whether you’re headed to the beach or the pool, a good beach bag is necessary.

 Preferably a mesh-style bag is best so that it’s not filling with sand constantly.
 They are also super easy to pack and don’t take up much room at all.